Vatican calls on Muslim leaders to condemn Islamic State violence

 The rapid advance of the Sunni jihadists of Islamic State and the brutal treatment meted out to Shi'ites as well as local Christians and Yazidis has drawn a horrified reaction in western countries and prompted the United States to launch limited air strikes against the militants.

-The Vatican's call came as Egypt's top religious authority, Grand Mufti Shawqi Allam, condemned Islamic State as a corrupt, extremist organisation that is damaging Islam.
+The Vatican's call came as Egypt's top religious authority, Grand Mufti Shawqi Allam, condemned Islamic State as a corrupt, extremist organization that is damaging Islam.

 Pope Francis, who leaves for a visit to Korea on Wednesday, has repeatedly condemned the violence in Iraq over the past few days, declaring on Sunday that it "deeply offends God and humanity."